 Abraham Zaiderman is the founder and CEO of Abraham Zaiderman Consulting.
-With over 30 years of experience in the restaurant business, Abraham Zaiderman has helped companies start, grow and expand their restaurant business with expertise in concept development, market research, business strategy, marketing, equipment leasing/finance, franchising, real estate and sales improvement.
+He brings over 30 years of experience in the restaurant business, helping companies start, grow and expand their restaurant business with expertise in concept development, market research, business strategy, marketing, equipment leasing/finance, franchising, real estate and sales improvement.

 How did you get started?